-Matthew is an extremely authoritative and accomplished motivational and after dinner speaker.
+Sir Matthew is an extremely authoritative and accomplished motivational and after dinner speaker.

-His speeches are always tailored to the client’s brief and audience’s requirements with special emphasis on teamwork, motivation and communication.
+His speeches are always tailored to the client’s brief and audience’s requirements with particular emphasis on teamwork, motivation and communication.
 His description of the dynamics of teamwork in a rowing crew are outstanding and mirror those that businesses aspire to achieve.

 Matthew Pinsent has spoken at corporate events for some of our most prestigious companies such as Camelot, Marks and Spencer, Procter & Gamble, IBM, Lombard, BT, NatWest, RBS to name a few.